symfony/symfony-docs/form/form_customization.rst

     See :ref:`form-template-blocks` to find out which specific block or file you have to customize.

-Certain errors that are more global to your form (i.e. not specific to just one field) are rendered separately, usually at the top of your form:
+Certain errors that are more global to your form (e.g. not specific to just one field) are rendered separately, usually at the top of your form:

 .. code-block:: twig